Tejas-76652/I-T-T-S-S-Viewer/README.md

 This tool is ideal for users working with multilingual documents, providing a unified platform for text processing.

+# How to run the code:
+1. create environment.

 # Steps to use Multi-lang Support:
 Here are the steps: